 To apply for this position, please click the 'Apply' button located at the top right of this posting.
 After completing the application for the first time, or reviewing previously entered information, and clicking the 'Submit' button, you will receive a confirmation email.
 Please ensure your spam filters are configured to accept emails from (see application details).

-***PLEASE NOTE: U.S. Citizenship is required for all applicants.
+U.S. Citizenship is required for all applicants.
 Reasonable accommodations provided to applicants with disabilities during the application and hiring process where appropriate.
 NSA is an equal opportunity employer and abides by applicable employment laws and regulations.
 All applicants and employees are subject to random drug testing in accordance with Executive Order 12564.
 Employment is contingent upon successful completion of a security background investigation and polygraph.

 This position is a Defense Civilian Intelligence Personnel System (DCIPS) position in the Excepted Service under 10 U.S.C.
 1601.
 DoD Components with DCIPS positions apply Veterans' Preference to eligible candidates as defined by Section 2108 of Title 5 USC, in accordance with the procedures provided in DoD Instruction 1400.25, Volume 2005, DCIPS Employment and Placement.
 If you are a veteran claiming veterans' preference, as defined by Section 2108 of Title 5 U.S.C., you may be asked to submit documents verifying your eligibility.

-Please note that you may be asked a series of questions depending on the position you apply for.
+You may be asked a series of questions depending on the position you apply for.
 Your responses will be used as part of the screening process of your application and will assist in determining your eligibility for the position.
 Be sure to elaborate on experiences in your resume.
 Failure to provide the required information or providing inaccurate information will result in your application not being considered for this position.
 Only those applicants who meet the qualifications for the position will be contacted to begin employment processing.